Kay Cerski MBACP Reg. Supervisor. Counselling individuals, couples & children

 Sometimes life is challenging and it can help to have someone to talk to.
 I offer a supportive, confidential and safe space for you to explore and understand any problems or concerns that you may have.
 Counselling can help you to find your own solution and feel supported, as you work towards change.
 The coping strategies and tools that we work with, will empower and help you to move forward towards a brighter future where you feel more in control and positive.
 My role is to support you whilst you explore thoughts, feelings and beliefs that may be restricting you, causing unhappiness or leaving you feeling unfulfilled and confused.
 Sometimes we can feel generally low and unable to put our finger on the underlying problem, or perhaps you're struggling with change and feeling anxious and fearful.....counselling can help you make sense of these feelings and give you some clarity about the best way forward.
 The work takes place within a non-judgemental and professional counselling relationship where you will feel heard, validated and respected

-Many people come to see me with anxiety problems that sometimes include panic attacks and a feeling of being overwhelmed.
-CBT counselling and the exercises we work through challenge the patterns of thinking and restricting beliefs, to help bring about a different perspective that is more helpful and beneficial for you.
+Many people of all ages come to see me with anxiety problems that sometimes include panic attacks and a feeling of being overwhelmed.
+Counselling and the exercises we work through challenge the patterns of thinking and restricting beliefs, to help bring about a different perspective that is more helpful and beneficial for you.
+During this time as we try to manage the affect of Covid19 and the restrictions and changes it has made to our lives, our normal ways of coping may not be available to us.
+This can create a feeling of overwhelm, powerlessness and loss of control.
+All these feelings generate anxiety.
+Additionally, unresolved and historical issues can resurface when we are under additional stress or do not have the usual daily routines to distract ourselves eg grief and bereavement.
+Counselling can help you work through unresolved issues and establish new coping strategies based on what you do have control over.
 Most importantly, the techniques and coping strategies we use will be something that is always available to you going forward.

 My established private practice is within easy reach of Market Deeping, Bourne, Boston, Stamford, Spalding, Peterborough and the surrounding areas, and has easy access and toilet facilities.
 My air conditioned counselling room is in a quiet, private and peaceful garden setting with access for wheelchairs.

-In addition to my counselling practice I lecture and tutor Counselling Skills Level 2 and Counselling Studies Level 3 at City College Peterborough.
-I am also involved with the charities Don't Lose Hope in Bourne, and Little Miracles in Peterborough, providing counselling supervision for trainee counsellors on their placement, qualified counsellors and the clinical lead.
+In addition to my counselling practice I lecture and have experience in providing counselling training at City College Peterborough.
+I am also involved with the charities Don't Lose Hope in Bourne, and Little Miracles in Peterborough.

 If you would like to have a chat about starting counselling or to make an appointment, I welcome text, telephone or email enquiries.
 The decision to start counselling can feel daunting and unfamiliar, and so I am happy to address any concerns or questions you may have prior to your first session.